haydencrain/HealthClientApp/README.md

 - Open Android Studio
 - Open the HealthClientApp project through Android Studio
+- Ensure you have a valid Google API key.
+Steps in order to create and add the key to your project can be found [here](https://developers.google.com/maps/documentation/android-sdk/signup)
 - To run the project, simply press the 'Play' button icon at the top right of the IDE.

 ## Deployment

 Navigate to Build > Generate unsigned APK's

+The APK that is created can be then downloaded and installed on Android devices.

 ## Built With